apache/doris-website/docs/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-ms.md

       memory: 4Gi
 ```

-Update the modified configuration to the [metadata management resources](../install-quickstart.md#Install DorisDisaggregatedMetaService). for Compute-storage decoupled that need to be deployed.
+Update the modified configuration to the [metadata management resources for storage and computing separation that need to be deployed](install-quickstart.md#step-2-quickly-deploy-a-storage-and-computing-separation-cluster).

 ## Customized configuration file

-Configuration files are mounted on K8s through ConfigMap.
-Doris-Operator automates the configuration of mutual perception between Compute-storage decoupled components.
-When deploying MS services using customized configuration files, please do not configure [FDB related configuration](../../../../../compute-storage-decoupled/compilation-and-deployment#deploy-meta-service).
+ConfigMap is used to mount the configuration file on K8s.
+Doris-Operator automates the configuration of mutual perception between storage and computing separation components.
+When deploying MS services using customized configuration files, please do not configure [FDB related configuration](https://doris.apache.org/zh-CN/docs/compute-storage-decoupled/compilation-and-deployment/#meta-service-%E9%85%8D%E7%BD%AE).

+Use ConfigMap to mount the configuration file to deploy MS services:

 **ConfigMap**: